Employment Law Attorneys

 At Bohrer Brady LLC, we represent employees in a wide range of wage and hour claims, including those involving misclassification.
 Our attorneys understand that your employee classification is based on what you actually do, not your job title.
 We are prepared to stand up for your rights in this important legal matter.

-Contact us today online or toll-free at 1-800-876-3911 to arrange a free consultation with an experienced employee misclassification lawyer.
+Contact us today to arrange a free consultation with an experienced employee misclassification lawyer.
 We represent clients nationwide.

 Misclassification: Exempt Vs. Non-Exempt